Artem Shlaine

 Arizona State Era (2024–2025)

-On 10 April 2024, Shlaine transferred to Arizona State University, where he played as a graduate student during the 2024–25 season.
-He missed the first six games of the year due to injury but returned to post his most productive collegiate season, recording 17 goals and 21 assists in 31 games.
+On 10 April 2024 Shlaine transferred to Arizona State University for his graduate season.
+He missed the first six games of the 2024–25 campaign due to injury but returned to post a career-high offensive season, recording 17 goals and 21 assists in 31 games.
+His production helped Arizona State compete at a higher level within its conference and highlighted his ability to translate face-off dominance into offensive starts.

-Following the season, Shlaine was named to the All-NCHC First Team and to the AHCA West Second Team All-American.
-He became only the second player in Arizona State program history to earn All-American honors.
-He was also named a finalist for both the NCHC Player of the Year and the NCHC Forward of the Year awards, capping his college career with national recognition.
+Following the 2024–25 season Shlaine earned significant recognition: he was named to the All-NCHC First Team and to the American Hockey Coaches Association West Second Team All-American.
+He became only the second player in program history at Arizona State to earn All-American honors and was named a finalist for the NCHC Player of the Year and NCHC Forward of the Year, marking the strongest individual collegiate season of his career.

 Texas Stars Era (2025–Present)